pseudostack/resume/README.md

 My resume is generated using Latex.
 My cover letter is generated using Latex as well.
-I execute the latex file in VS code.